I am the mother of five children.

 Anorexia is not something that ever completely goes away.
 It cannot be solved or remedied.
 A new wardrobe won't fix it.
-A boyfriend won't fix it.
+A boyfriend or girlfriend or husband or wife won't fix it.
 A great education won't fix it.
 A great job won't fix it.
 All the other measures of worth in the world can mean nothing if the voice in your head tells you again that you aren't good enough and you start listening.

 It can be managed though, with the right support system.
 With people who understand that it is a mental disorder, not a physical ailment.
 With people who don't engage in negative self talk about the size of their butts or their latest fad diets.
 With people who don't objectify and idolize the images of beauty that the media tries to convince us are the only acceptable ones.
 With people who don't minimize this real and damaging condition.

 Women of the world, I beg of you, we need to do better.
-For ourselves, for our daughters.
+For ourselves, for our daughters and sons.

 We need to reject the idea of the perfectly toned fountain of youth.
 We need to repress the airbrushed images of perfection that pervade our magazines.
 We need to pull our children and ourselves away from the fun house mirrors ever present in our society, the ones that tell us we are too short, too tall, too freckled, too wrinkled, too fat.